BasharDamen/reading-notes/class-14a.md

 ## **Introducing CSS Transformations**

-The effect of a CSS Transform is to modify the appearance of an element in the browser by translation, rotation or other means.
+**Transform property** in CSS is used to modify the appearance of an element in the browser through *transilation*, *rotation* , *other means*.
+Using transformation, you can size, position, and change elements.
+transform property has two options, 2D and 3D.

  When defined in a style sheet, transformations are applied as the page is rendered, so you don't actually see any animations taking place.
 Transforms can also be applied as a mouseover or similar effect.

 For example: